hydro-project/hydroflow/book/architecture.md

 requires allocation and could cause unbounded buffer growth if the outputs are not read from evenly.

-However, if instead iterators were _pull_-based, where each operator owns one or more _output_ operators, then teeing is very easy, just clone each element and push to (i.e. run) both outputs.
+However, if instead iterators were _push_-based, where each operator owns one or more _output_ operators, then teeing is very easy, just clone each element and push to (i.e. run) both outputs.
 So that's what we did, created push-based iterators to allow fast teeing or splitting in the compiled layer.

-Pull-based iterators can be connected to push-based iterators at a "pivot" point.
+Pull-based iterators can be connected to push-based iterators at a single "pivot" point.
 Together, this pull-to-push setup dictates the shape compiled subgraphs can take.
 Informally, this is like the roots and leaves of a tree.
 Water flows from the roots (the pull inputs), eventually all join together in the trunk